Party411

 Before the Event

 Getting the word out.
-Once you have settle on a guest list you'll have to get the word out.
+Once you have settled on a guest list you'll have to get the word out.
 There are lots of very cool invitations out there.
 And don't forget to order other printed materials you might need:

 Invitations/RSVP/Other Printed Items

-___ Response Card and
+___ Response Card

 ___ Response Envelope - Not standard for a graduation party, but, if you are having lots of out of towners, it's not a bad idea.